udecode/plate/packages/marks/font-ui/README.md

 # Plate font UI

-This package implements font UI for Plate.
+This package implements the font UI for Plate.

 ## Documentation